adysingh5711/juspay-assignment/README.md

 ### Performance Optimizations

-**Code Splitting**: Implemented route-based code splitting to reduce initial bundle size.
+**Code Splitting**: Implemented route-based code splitting using React.lazy() and Suspense to reduce initial bundle size.
 Each major feature loads independently, improving Time to Interactive.

 **Lazy Loading**: Components load on-demand using React.lazy() and Suspense, reducing initial JavaScript payload.

-**Memoization**: Strategic use of useMemo and useCallback to prevent unnecessary re-renders in data-intensive components.
+**Memoization**: Strategic use of useCallback in context providers to prevent unnecessary re-renders in data-intensive components.

 **Bundle Optimization**: Custom Vite configuration with manual chunk splitting for optimal caching and loading performance.